Using overlays in PaintShop Pro

 How to use patterned overlays?

-As mentioned before, overlays are meant to be layered on top of another image.
+As mentioned before, you layer overlays on top of another image.
 Here, I layered the patterned overlay on top of a solid color paper.

 If you want a black pattern, you might be ok with this but you probably will prefer something different.
 In order to change the color of the pattern, you can fill the layer with the locked transparency.
 You can find that option in the Layers palette, as a padlock.
 Once you click on it, only the non-transparent pixels will be "painted" and furthermore, the level of transparency of each pixel will be respected, which will allow you to maintain the effects for translucent designs.